Using the READ Strategy with Grandchildren

 Here is an example of doing more.
 Say in a story you and your grandchild just read there was a new vocabulary word.
 Over the next few days, try to use that word and/or have your grandchild use that word in new contexts.
 Another example: If there is a video of a story you have read, watch the video with your grandchild and then discuss the differences between the written text and the video.

 There is no doubt that the 21st Century is an increasingly visual time.
 However, the basis of all learning is still reading.
 No one expects you as a grandparent to have all the teaching skills of a well-trained teacher (unless you were or are a teacher).
-However, anyone using the READ approach will be helping their grandkids be better prepared for their school years.
+However, anyone using the READ strategy will be helping their grandkids be better prepared for their school years.

 And isn’t that a great gift to give them.